A simple tent that gives you a view of the stars?

-Here are the tents we’ve been testing for stargazing in our own back garden.
-The best tents with visibility, that are quick and easy to put up when the mood takes you, light to pack and comfy to sleep in.
+Here are the best tents we’ve found for visibility – quick and easy to put up when the mood takes you, light to pack and comfy to sleep in.

 Also have a look at the astronomical calendar at the end of the article for meteor showers and more.

 The best tents for watching the night sky

 This AquaQuest beauty is the best pick for good weather wild camping and bivvying.

 It’s basically a mini mesh tent you can set up in a minute, and you can then string up a tarp to keep off the rain.
 It’s affordable too.

 The West Coast is also roomy and a pleasure to sleep in, looking at the stars.
 For us, it’s the idea small, light and fast ‘thing’ to sleep in when fair-weather wild camping.

 Choose either the one-person tent at 1.27kg or the two-person at 1.77kg.
 They both pack to just 50 x 10cm.
 Pegs and a generous stuffsack are included.

 Up in seconds thanks to the simple prebent poles and you can use it without the rainfly for clear nights.